hugoslv/wolverino/README.md

 with EMG-based control, built using the [littleBits](http://littlebits.cc/) and [BITalino](http://bitalino.com/) platforms.

-A second iteration based on the Arduino with MMG-based control has been created with the purpose of providing a low-cost alternative.
+A second iteration based on the Arduino with MMG-based control has been created with the purpose of providing a low-cost and more compact alternative.

 ## What we've used for our builds
-Between (a lot of) 3D printed parts, textiles, hardware and other tools, its best to give this checkist a look prior to start building your own Wolverino.
+Between (a lot of) 3D printed parts, textiles, hardware and other tools, its best to give this checkist a look prior to start building your very own Wolverino.

 ### Tools
 [  ] 3D printer